Cookie preferences

 Contact us at international@rootsofempathy.org to get more information on what is required to bring Roots of Empathy to your community/country.

-Work with Roots of Empathy to discuss which implementation model is most appropriate for your location.
+Work with Roots of Empathy to discuss a plan that is most appropriate for your location.

 Determine which schools will host the program

 Work with education authorities and school administrators to determine which schools will host the program.
-Identify pipeline for recruiting volunteer Instructors and families (with a baby).
+Identify pipelines for recruiting volunteer Instructors and families (with a baby).

 Training and matching volunteers to classrooms

-Once funding is secured and schools are selected, training of Instructors is arranged, matching of volunteer family with Instructor and classroom is arranged.
+Once funding is secured and schools are selected, 4-day training of Instructors is arranged, and the assignment of a personal Mentor.
+Then Program Managers match volunteer families with Instructors and classrooms.

 Annual Program Evaluation